-Bone marrow, the innermost layer of your bones, is a spongy substance whose job involves producing blood cells.
-Many times, low white blood cell counts are a result of a problem with the bone marrow.
-Some of these problems can include cancer or infections or can be a result of the treatment for these problems, such as radiation.
-You can learn more about each of these in the following items in this list.
+Bone marrow, the innermost layer of bones, is a spongy substance responsible for producing blood cells.
+Often, low white blood cell counts are a result of problems with this tissue.
+Cancer and infections can disrupt the bone marrow processes, as can treatments such as radiation.

 Receive updates on the latest news and alerts straight to your inbox.